Delboy/DryDrops/README.md

 ### Django

-This project uses the Django frame work.
+This project uses the Django framework.
 To install django, follow these steps:

 1. In your IDE type the command:
     `pip3 install django`